Autoimmune Retinopathy – Causes, Symptoms, Diagnosis, Treatment

 Ophthalmologic and complementary examinations such as full-field electroretinogram, optical coherence tomography, visual field and fundus autofluorescence, help the diagnosis.[rx]

 Diagnosis of AIR can be difficult due to indentify of symptoms with other disorders.[rx]
-Examination of the fundus of ratina (inner surface of eye) can show no results or it can show narrowing of the blood vessels, the abnormal color of the optic disc, and retinal atrophy with spasm.[rx][rx]
+Examination of the fundus of ratina (inner surface of eye) can show no results or it can show narrowing of the blood vessels, the abnormal color of the optic disc, and retinal with .[rx][rx]
 Fundus examination results are not indicate of autoimmune retinopathy but they are used to initiate the diagnostic process.
 An electroretinogram (eye test used to see abnormalities in the retina) is used to detect AIR.
 An abnormal electroretinogram (ERG) with respect to light and dark adaptations indicates AIR.[rx]
 The ERG also allows differentiation between cancer-associated retinopathy and melanoma-associated retinopathy.[rx]
 If the ERG shows cone responses, CAR can be prematurely diagnosed.[rx]
 If the ERG shows a significant decrease in b-wave amplitude, MAR can be prematurely diagnosed.[rx][rx]
 To confirm, analysis for anti-retinal antibodies through Western blotting of serum collected from the patient is done.[rx][rx]

 Treatment